azvoleff/so-simple-theme/research.md

 ---

 ## Research Interests
-* Land use and land cover change
+* Interactions among climate, land use and land cover change, and livelihoods
-* Spatial statistics and modeling
-* Using big data to study human-environment systems
-* Landscape ecology and conservation
+* Methods and tools for integrating social and biophysical datasets to inform conservation
+* Modeling and data visualization

+## Short Bio
+I am Senior Director of Resilience Science in the Moore Center for Science at Conservation International.
+I lead research on the role of nature in supporting climate resilience, pathways for transformative adaptation to climate change, and the development of new methods and tools that integrate large interdisciplinary datasets to study interactions among climate, land use and land cover change, and human-wellbeing.
+My work uses statistics and spatial modeling to assimilate data from a broad range of sources to ensure the best possible information is available, and accessible by non-expert audiences, to inform conservation decisions.
+I received my Ph.D. in geography in a joint program at San Diego State University and the University of California, Santa Barbara, and have a master’s from Columbia University.

-## Current Work
+## Past Research

+### TEAM
-I am working with the [Tropical Ecology Assessment and Monitoring (TEAM) Network](http://teamnetwork.org) on a project investigating the effects of climate change and land use and cover change around tropical protected areas on biodiversity.
-We are linking species data from plot and camera trap monitoring to satellite observations to study linkages between land cover change and biodiversity.
+I worked with the [Tropical Ecology Assessment and Monitoring (TEAM) Network](http://teamnetwork.org) on a project investigating the effects of climate change and land use and cover change around tropical protected areas on biodiversity.
+We linked species data from plot and camera trap monitoring to satellite observations to study linkages between land cover change and biodiversity.

-Below are several ongoing projects related to TEAM.

 ### teamlucc